 This is my first garden ball (above).
 I made it years ago and at the time I felt like I was inventing the wheel (the internet was still a wee baby).
 Today, of course, it’s commonplace.

 I took a ceiling light fixture, with a glass sphere and metal post, and spray painted it silver.
 The first question people always ask is, Won’t it break?
-And, after over ten years outside, year round, I can say no. I actually gave it away when we moved and now it lives on in a new garden.
+And, after over ten years outside, year-round, I can say no. I actually gave it away when we moved and now it lives on in a new garden.

-Clear Glass Garden Balls
+Clear Glass Ball

 You can buy commercial garden art balls like this one, with a clear, glass globe, and (perhaps) a simple design painted onto the glass, or you can make your own.

-Painted Garden Balls
+Painted Garden Ball

 Idea: Apply paint to the inside of a clear ball to create unique designs.